-Overdose of insulin results in clinical signs of hypoglycaemia.
-Owners and veterinarians should be aware of the Somogyi over-swing which is a physiological response to hypoglycaemia.
-As a partial hypoglycaemia begins to develop a hormonal response is triggered which results in the release of glucose from hepatic glycogen stores.
-This results in rebound hyperglycaemia, which may also manifest as glucosuria for part of the 24-hour cycle.
-There is a danger that the Somogyi overswing will be interpreted as a requirement for an increase in the insulin dose rather than a decrease.
+Somogyi overswing, also called rebound hyperglycaemia, is a response to an overdose of insulin insufficient to cause, potentially fatal, hypoglycaemia.
+As hypoglycaemia begins to develop, a hormonal response is triggered which results in the release of glucose from hepatic glycogen stores.
+This results in rebound hyperglycaemia which may also manifest as glycosuria for part of the day.
+There is a danger that the Somogyi overswing is interpreted as a requirement for increase in the insulin dose rather than a decrease.
 This situation can progress to an overdose so large as to cause clinical hypoglycaemic effects.
+This can be avoided by basing decisions on serial blood glucose measurements rather than single point measurements.
+The ability of pet owners to recognize the signs of hypo- or hyperglycaemia and respond appropriately is very important.